Qovery/scaleway-api-rs/docs/NamespacesApi.md

 ## update_namespace

-> crate::models::ScalewayRegistryV1Namespace update_namespace(region, namespace_id, inline_object30)
+> models::ScalewayPeriodRegistryPeriodV1PeriodNamespace update_namespace(region, namespace_id, update_namespace_request)
-Update an existing namespace
+Update a namespace

-Update the namespace associated with the given id.
+Update the parameters of a given namespace, specified by its `namespace_id` and `region`.
+You can update the `description` and `is_public` parameters.

 ### Parameters